JaredD30/Theraphy-Microservices/README.md

 # Theraphy-API
-This repository contains the Theraphy API
+This repository contains the Theraphy Microservices API